anurag03-10/newproj/README.md

 # newproj
+hey Everyone,
-my first try on github
+myself anurag and this is my first try on github. i am a first year student in KIIT University, Bhubneshwar